Login

 Sizes of Threaded Rod

-• 1/2″ rod – heavy duty such as structural bracing and weight bearing frames
+• 1/2" rod – heavy duty such as structural bracing and weight-bearing frames

 Thread Types

-• Metric – Metric threads in sizes like M8, M10 or M12 are mostly used overseas but available domestically.
+• Metric – Sizes like M8, M10, or M12

 Grades of Threaded Rod